durrantmm/mustache/docs/install.md

 [Back to main page](../README.md)

 # Installing Mustache
-First, install miniconda3.
+First, install [miniconda3](https://conda.io/en/master/miniconda.html).
 This is an environment management system that should keep everything organized.

 Once installed, clone this github directory to some location where it can be stored permanently.

     git clone https://github.com/durrantmm/mustache.git

-Then enter the newly downlaoded mustache directory
+Then enter the newly downloaded mustache directory

     cd mustache